Cyclopaedia Chapter Twenty-Seven: Final Report

 Our suspicions about the mechanism being related to the Electric outages were quickly confirmed by the engineers.
 Strong opinions were expressed.
 But the consensus was that the machine needed to be discontinued.
 Given our initial attempt to turn the device off, and subsequently the disappearance of Pietr Koss, we decided we would disable the machine from the bottom of the well by force.
 Since we did not, and do not, understand precisely how the independent Electric system works for the device, the engineers concluded that they would bluntly, physically cut all wiring and cabling as close to the surface of the machine as possible.

 Much like dangerous work in a mine, a series of engineers stood arms length apart and always within sight of each other.
 Observers were placed at the top of the well with ropes and mirrors designed to work in treacherous shafts.
-While there was some concern about the risk of Electrical discharge, the engineers volunteering for the work had ample experience with difficult Electrical situations.
+While there was some concern about the risk of Electric discharge, the engineers volunteering for the work had ample experience with difficult Electric situations.
 We felt confident.

 The mechanism would then be totally isolated, without connection to any outside Electric, or any unknown Electric device, and the consoles on the laboratory floor.
 This should contain any issues related to outages, we believed.
 Once everyone was in place, we gave the order to cut everything off.